wxcafe/ebooks_example/README.md

 # ebooks_example

-As requested, this is the [twitter_ebooks](https://github.com/mispy/twitter_ebooks) app which I use to run most of my own bots.
+As requested, this is the [twitter_ebooks](https://github.com/mispy/twitter_ebooks) app which I use to run my bots.
 It tweets one guaranteed tweet every 2h, always responds to interactions, and has some small unprompted interaction probability based on keyword matching.
+Now updated to twitter_ebooks 3.0

 ## Usage